31 Days to HYPSMC

 There is this feeling I never felt before.
 Whenever I feel happy, whenever I ace a test or do something that brings my mood up, I feel a certain dread approach me.
 It's telling me that I shouldn't be relaxing, or playing games, or reading light novels, or watching anime, and it's telling me that I'm not allowed to feel happy.
 Don't forget to edit your personal statement!
 Did you finish your college list yet?
 Which topics are you writing for the UC essays again?
 Which college in this university are you applying for?
 Are you sure you want to apply to this school?
 What makes this school different than this?
 Are you going to retake that good sat score because you screwed up the essay?
 Are you going to miss registration deadlines like last time?

-The game itself is very light on story, compared to something like Pageant.
-Unlike Karen, the player here is essentially a featureless protagonist.
+The game itself captures a bit of that experience.
+Not all of it.
+It's very light on story, compared to something like Pageant, and unlike Pageant you play as a self-insert with no specific personality.
+There are no other characters, either.
+People are only a component of the system, interacted with to raise or lower a number.
+No names or personalities exist in this game.
+There is no human interaction, only interaction with the system: work, study, work on apps, repeat.
 And there's no snippet of narrative with every choice you make to tell you what happens or how close you are to success.
 Time just silently advances.

-What I would criticize is the lack of narrative snippets, which I think would add a lot more character to the piece, and the mechanical approach the game takes towards "have a mental breakdown and be escorted to the mental asylum for a week" and "sleep for three days straight out of exhaustion".
-They're just mechanic punishments for letting your sanity/exhaustion drop to 0 and can happen over and over without any change in the text.
-I would make multiple occurences have more severe consequences, or even have one be instant gameloss like how PhD Simulator does it.
-I also feel, personally, that the game would benefit from having a more defined protagonist who isn't just a featureless self-insert, so we can interact with this person's family and friends more, and really get to know them.
-But that may not be the point of this game, and it seems like it hasn't been updated in years, so further change looks unlikely.
+There are mechanical criticisms you can make of this game.
+I don't like the approach the game takes towards "have a mental breakdown and be escorted to the mental asylum for a week" and "sleep for three days straight out of exhaustion".
+They're just punishments for letting your sanity/exhaustion drop to 0, and can happen over and over without any other consequences besides what's stated, which really lessens their impact.
+I would make it so that missing school from those events adds to your "School missed" counter.
+Or give multiple occurrences more severe consequences, or even have one be instant gameloss like in PhD Simulator.
+I also feel that more detailed narrative snippets would benefit the game, and it would be more impactful if it had a clearly defined protagonist who isn't just a featureless self-insert.
+But 31 Days hasn't been updated in years, so further change is unlikely.

 Was this review helpful to you?
 Yes No Remove vote